zelikos/davincibox/README.md

 After installation completes, you can remove the `squashfs-root` directory.

+If you install OpenFX plugins on the host in `/usr/OFX/Plugins`, `setup-davinci` will link that directory into the container so Resolve can see the same plugins.

 After setup, run `sudo dnf update` in the container to ensure drivers are up to date: